jingyng/scalable-fact-checking/README.md

 # scalable-fact-checking
-The code will be available soon
+The code includes tweets preprocessing, embedding, clustering and summarization.
+Extractive summarization (DG and MCI are not included yet, will upload soon)